danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-We are however still missing some functionality, such as detecting when a button is released.
+We still miss some functionality, such as detecting when a button is released.
 This can't be done within the style, since the style gesture may be cancelled, so let's define a button that will apply the style and fill out these missing parts.

 ### How to handle gesture releases